mnhn-lux/mnhnl-data-portal/collections-browser/weblist-images.rst

 the taxon group specific list within the Weblists domain (e.g. the Vertebrates list).
-For the top level nodes of these lists, which are duplicated in the Webstructure list, please add the fact to the **Webstructure** list itself, e.g. the fact for the vertebrates image must go into the Webstructure list not the Vertebratest list.
+For the top level nodes of these lists, which are duplicated in the Webstructure list, please add the fact to the **Webstructure** list itself, e.g. the fact for the vertebrates image must go into the Webstructure list not the Vertebrates list.
 For images associated with any species level nodes, attach the fact to the species in whichever list in the Thesaurus contains the most up to date information for that taxon group.